 A list of our outreach programs available for request are below.
 If you'd like a presentation, you can fill out our form to request a program.
 Please give two (2) weeks’ notice for programs to allow for adequate staffing.

 If you would like more information about our programs, we can help you pick a program that best suits your group's educational needs.
 Also, if you do not see a program listed here that you are interested in having presented; we will attempt to accommodate special requests on topics focusing on other health and wellness issues.
-Please contact Julie Sturek for assistance or call her at 765-285-3773.
+Please contact the health educator for assistance at 765-285-3773.

 "NUTRITION 101 FOR COLLEGE STUDENTS"